Meet our Team

 - Encourage development of the skills and capacity of the Board of Management

-- Develop strong partnerships with complementary organisations the ensure improved outcomes for young people in the region
+- Develop strong partnerships with complementary organisations to ensure improved outcomes for young people in the region

 - Seek additional revenue sources and funding models to sustain youth support programs in the region